Generate signed data

 00000000002

-sc_input_dataStringInput data that will be used for the smart contract execution, in hex format.
+sc_input_dataStringInput data used for the smart contract execution in hex format.

 For Tezos, this must be Michelson code passed as JSON transformed into hex format.